Identifying Instabilities with Quantum Geometry in Flat Band Systems: Effects of Interactions

+Therefore, the total Chern number of the composite bands can be considered as the sum of the Chern numbers of all bands within the subset.
+Consequently, the correlation length in Eq.~\eqref{GLc} satisfies

-where $\mathcal{C}_m$ is the Chern number of band $m$.
-The inequality \eqnref{ineq2} indicates that the correlation length (or `high-temperature stiffness' as we called it in the main text) has a lower bound determined by the Chern numbers of the low-energy sector.
-This implies that the correlation length of the order will be finite if Chern bands exist in the low-energy sector.
-Furthermore, the bound in inequality \eqnref{ineq1} only depends on the {\em absolute value} of the Berry curvature, and provides a tighter bound than that of \eqnref{ineq2}.
-This means that even for topologically trivial bands --- where the Berry curvature integrates to zero --- a nonzero Berry curvature will still provide a lower bound to the correlation length.
+where \(\mathcal{C}_m\) is the Chern number of band \(m\).
+The inequality in Eq.~\eqref{ineq2} indicates that the correlation length (or ``high-temperature stiffness'', as we called it in the main text) has a lower bound determined by the total Chern number of the low-energy sector.
+This implies that the correlation length of the order will be finite if the low-energy sector exhibits finite quantum Hall signals.Furthermore, the bound in Eq.~\eqref{ineq1} depends only on the {\em absolute value} of the Berry curvature and therefore provides a tighter bound than Eq.~\eqref{ineq2}.
+This means that even for topologically trivial bands—where the Berry curvature integrates to zero—a nonzero Berry curvature still sets a lower bound on the correlation length.